selwynpolit/d9book/book/services.md

 Services provide a \"decoupled\" way to access classes and members.
 Services are pluggable and replaceable by registering them with a service container which makes them well suited to test with PHPUnit tests.

-Services can be accessed using two possible methods: static and injected (using dependency injection).
+Services can be accessed using two ways: static and injected (using dependency injection).

 ### Static method to use a service